 Julian squinted at the drawing, and his brain tumbled inelegantly toward an answer he didn't like.
 "Are you saying that we—all of us, the whole galaxy—are an experiment?
 We didn't develop naturally?"

 Palmer smiled devilishly.
 "You say that like it's a bad thing, Doctor.
 Aren't you glad to know your origin?
 All our ancestors came out of the same swamp."

 "Out of the swamp—and into slavery," Quinn said.

-Everyone's eyes fell on the humanoid holding shackles.
+Everyone's eyes were on the humanoid holding shackles.

-Obi-Wan dragged the light along a series of images depicting slave labor and city-building.
+Obi-Wan dragged the light along a series of images depicting slaves and city-building.
 "Their empire—how far did it reach?"

 "It was limitless.
 The core worlds, the outer rim—even parts of the unknown regions.
 Wherever there was life, the Architects were known."

 On one of the other walls, a brilliant limestone temple, surrounded by men in white and black cloaks, glittered beneath a sky with three suns.
 The men held long brown staffs punctuated at the top by glowing spheres.
 Could these have been the progenitor to the lightsaber?